 We may also disclose your personal data:

-• if we buy or sell any businesses or assets, to the buyer or seller (or prospective buyer or seller) and/or their advisers; and
+• If we buy or sell any businesses or assets, to the buyer or seller (or prospective buyer or seller) and/or their advisers.

 Additionally, where you have consented to cookies:

-• we allow third parties such as Google to set Google Analytics cookies on your device to assist us with the improvement and optimisation of our website.
-Google Analytics cookies collect information such as items clicked on, web pages viewed and any web pages where users are encountering download error messages from time to time; and
+• We allow third parties such as Google to set Google Analytics cookies on your device to assist us with the improvement and optimisation of our website.
+Google Analytics cookies collect information such as items clicked on, web pages viewed and any web pages where users are encountering download error messages from time to time.